Today, we bring you our 2018 reviews of the top 9 most powerful blog title generators on the market.

 Let’s get started!

 According to my first metric – is the site easy to use? — the answer is yes.
 The site is very aesthetically pleasing with a nice, pretty layout.
-However, HubSpot’s Topic Generator only provides 5 results compared to the nearly 100 returned by Tweak Your Biz.
+However, HubSpot’s Topic Generator only provides 5 results compared to the nearly 800 returned by Answer the Public.

-Also, Tweak Your Biz allows you to declare your word a noun or a verb.
-HubSpot only wants nouns.
+Also, while some sites allow you to declare your word a noun or a verb, HubSpot only wants nouns.

 Below are the 5 “exercise” results produced by the HubSpot article generator: